 On April 24, 2013, Microsoft announced they would hold an event hosted by Don Mattrick on May 21, 2013 at their home office in Redmond, Washington to reveal the new generation of Xbox.

 Microsoft's Director of Programming for Xbox Live, Larry Hryb, commented that the Xbox Reveal event would focus on the hardware and features of the system, while most of the major game announcements would be presented at E3 2013, which is less than three weeks later.

 The new controller is similar to the design of the Xbox 360 controller with some slight alterations.
 The controller features area specific rumble feedback at the triggers (one motor per side), in addition to the two "normal" rumble motors as used in the 360s controller.

-The new Xbox One comes bundled with a completely new Kinect sensor to continue making "you" the controller.
+The Xbox One can come bundled with version 2 of the Kinect sensor.
 It features a 1080p camera, a time-of-flight depth camera, and an array of microphones.
 Originally, the Kinect had to be plugged in at all times for the console to function.
-It was later revealed by Marc Whitten that the system would work without the Kinect, but certain features would be disabled as a result.
+It was later revealed by Marc Whitten that the system would work without the Kinect, but certain features are disabled (such as turning off your tv).

 The Xbox One launched with the following titles: